humairaansari12345/healthcare_sql_project/README.md

-# healthcare Data analysis using SQL
+# Healthcare Data analysis using SQL